As a GM for 2+ decades, employees calling out sick was just a way of life. But many new managers wonder can you fire an employee for being sick.

 Here’s what I learned after many years:

-In an at-will state, an employer can fire an employee at any time for any reason.
-But most employers have an attendance policy & would not fire an employee for being sick.
-Rather they would document unexcused absences over a period of time, and eventually fire them for excessive absenteeism, after a series of warnings.
+No. You cannot fire an employee for being sick.
+But most employers have an attendance policy and instead would document unexcused absences over a period of time, and eventually fire them for excessive absenteeism, after a series of warnings.

 But there’s a lot more to know about employees calling out sick and how you can legally discipline them for that.